JohnSec1/website/index.md

 # Official website for the Binary Foxes

-We're a group passionate about ethical hacking and are interesting in everything that involves cybersecurity
+We're a group passionate about ethical hacking and are interested in everything that involves cybersecurity